mediacloud/backend/doc/api_2_0_spec.md

 --------------------------------------------------------------------------------------------------------
 Parameter                     Default         Notes
 ---------------------------   ----------      ----------------------------------------------------------
- last_processed_stories_id    0               return stories in which the processed_stories_id
+ last_processed_stories_id    0               Return stories in which the processed_stories_id
                                                 is greater than this value

  rows                         20              Number of stories to return.
-Can not be larger than 100
+Cannot be larger than 100

  raw_1st_download             0               If non-zero include the full HTML of the first
                                               page of the story
 --------------------------------------------------------------------------------------------------------

 This behaves similarly to the `list_processed` URL above except only stories from the given subset are returned.

 ##Solr